Designed with your security in mind

 Biometric matching can be used for a variety of purposes, but in the case of a Digital Identity, it is only used to help verify that an individual is a true and live person.
 It is a secure, convenient and reliable way to check a person is who they claim to be.

-Organisations that want to be involved in running the Digital Identity system must be accredited under the system’s Trusted Digital Identity Framework.
+Organisations that want to be involved in running the Australian Government Digital Identity System must be accredited under the Trusted Digital Identity Framework.
 To achieve accreditation, organisations must demonstrate they meet strict requirements for privacy protection, security, risk management and fraud control.
 Accreditation is checked annually by the Australian Government.

 The Digital Identity system is currently governed by an interim Oversight Authority which has a broad range of powers relating to safety, reliability and the efficient operation of the system.
 The Oversight Authority is responsible for: